A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 "They're thestrals," Flora said to his unasked question.

 He opened his mouth but thought the better of it.
-Something told him not to ask why they could see these thestrals when he could not.
+Something in their voices told him not to ask whose death they had witnessed.

 There was a deep snort, and a gust of moist air washed over his palm.
 He jerked his hand away.